jconeby/jconeby.github.io/ps_basics_quiz.md

 ####Questions
 1. What command produces the aliases available?

-2. Using the <code>Get-Command</code> cmdlet, which command which will query an event log
+2. Using the <code>Get-Command</code> cmdlet, which command will query an event log?

 3. How would you write the text “Line1 Line2” in the console so that each word is on its own line?